l3iggs/docker-gollum/README.md

 Then browse to http://localhost to see your wiki!

 Note that this example exposes the wiki both via http and https.
 You can expose only one of port 80 or 443 if you wish.

+**[Optional] Use your own ssl certificate**
+This image comes with a self-generated ssl certificate and so you'll get browser warnings when you access your wiki via https (but the connection will be encrypted (with a private key that anyone can view by snooping around in the image)).
+You can (& should) replace these self signed certificates with your own, properly generated cert files.
+Assuming you have `server.crt` and `server.key` files in a directory `~/sslCert` on the host machine:
+`sudo chown -R root ~/sslCert; sudo chgrp -R root ~/sslCert`
+`sudo chmod 400 ~/sslCert/server.key`
+You can then add `-v ~/sslCert:/https` to the docker run command line to use your properly generated ssl certificate files.

+**[Optional] Access the wiki via a unix socket file**
+Insert `-v /var/run/wiki-ssl.sock:/var/run/wiki-ssl.sock` between `run` and `--name` in the docker exection command.
+You'll now have access to your wiki via the /var/run/wiki-ssl.sock socket file on the host.